 AIMU Certificate of Ocean Marine Insurance (COMI) was designed by the American Institute of Marine Underwriters Education Committee to allow marine professionals to demonstrate a level of expertise and ensure a level of credentials as well as dedication to professional development.

 To earn a “Certificate of Ocean Marine Insurance”, a student must complete any five of the “introductory” classes offered by AIMU (excluding the five-day “Introduction to Ocean Marine Insurance”).
-The introductory classes include either of the following: Introduction to Cargo Insurance, Introduction to Protection and Indemnity Insurance, Introduction to Hull Insurance, Introduction to Yacht Insurance, Introduction to Bumbershoot Insurance, Introduction to Marine General Liability Insurance, Introduction to Ocean Marine Claims Examiner, Introduction to Offshore Energy and Introduction to Reinsurance.
+The introductory classes include either of the following: Introduction to Cargo Insurance, Introduction to Protection and Indemnity Insurance, Introduction to Hull Insurance, Introduction to Yacht Insurance, Introduction to Bumbershoot Insurance, Introduction to Marine General Liability Insurance, Introduction to Ocean Marine Claims Examiner, Introduction to Offshore Energy and our one-day Reinsurance class.

 To earn the Certificate of Ocean Marine Insurance, students will be required to pass a test for each of the five areas of study.
 The test will be administered electronically.